Contemporary Conversation: Plan, Plant, PlanetPast, Talk Thu 28 Feb, 6.30pm–8pm

 “Plants,” Terence McKenna wrote in 1989 should be adopted as “the organisational model for life in the 21st century,” much in the same ways cybernetic circuits and networks became the social ecology of the previous century.
 Yet, how does the historical propertisation of land relations continue to structure social networks today?
 One in every five-plant species is currently on the brink of extinction.
 Landscapes and vegetation are still used as the backdrop against which colonial dispossession is mobilised, while the expansion of intensive agriculture and industrial settlement has contaminated, eroded, drained, burnt, flooded and depleted the surface of our planet on a worldwide scale.
 In response to such offences against the earth, can the root systems of plants, their paths, lines, traces, upwards and downwards, their offshoots, their seeds, their fertile compostable life—illuminate the workings of capital and power, nature and culture?
 What root-networks of human-plant connections structure our planetary existence?

-This event is part of the series Contemporary Conversations, which looks at arts position to its present.
-Acknowledging artists’ role in neither coinciding nor departing from their time, but working with its passage, pressing and transforming it, this series of evening dialogues explores the present tense in its cultural and political dimensions, visual cultures and postcolonial debates.
+The series Contemporary Conversations looks at how art is positioned to the present.
+Acknowledging artists’ roles in working with its passage, pressing and transforming it, this series of evening dialogues explores the present tense in its cultural and political dimensions, visual cultures and postcolonial debates.

 Free.
 Booking recommended.